Poupelle of Chimney Town: Plot

 Lubicchi and his friends assemble a bomb on the ship, but are found out by the Inquisitors.
 People crowd at the beach, so Scoop, as Lubicchi's third wish, rambles to the Inquisitors to buy Lubicchi and Poupelle time.
 However, Scoop accidentally reveals their plan.
 The Inquisitors threaten his mother after supporting Lubicchi's speech, but the chimney sweepers fight them.
 Meanwhile, Antonio and his friends unanchor the ship, and it begins flying.
 However, stormy skies impede them, and Lubicchi's hat, along with Poupelle's coat, flies away.
 Lubicchi finally activates the bomb, but almost falls off the boat.
 The bomb then explodes, showing the starry night sky.
 Meanwhile, Poupelle returns Lubicchi's hat before deassembling, giving Lubicchi's bracelet back, and his soul floats away.
 As a result of the event, Chimney Town decides to stop producing smoke, revealing the city's scenery for the first time.

 Production

 The film is based on a picture book authored by Japanese actor and comedian Akihiro Nishino, who also wrote the screenplay and served as an executive producer.

+The opening theme song is a new arrangement of "Halloween Party" performed by Hyde.
+Nishino had written the opening scene of the original book based on the song and requested it for use in the film.

-The film premiered in Japan on 25 December 2020 and was initially set to premier worldwide in 2021, ultimately being released in the United States on 30 December 2021.
-The first three minutes is currently being streamed online with English subtitles.
-The English dub premiered at the Animation Is Film festival in Los Angeles on 23 October 2021.
+The film premiered in Japan on December 25, 2020, and was initially set to premier worldwide in 2021, ultimately being released in the United States on December 30, 2021.
+The first three minutes are being streamed online with English subtitles.
+The English dub premiered at the Animation Is Film festival in Los Angeles on October 23, 2021.
 The dub features the voices of Tony Hale, Antonio Raul Corbo, Stephen Root and Hasan Minhaj.